 SECTION 2.
 OFFICERS

 The Officers, also known as the Executive Committee, shall be President, Vice-president, Secretary, and Treasurer.
-The Board, at its discretion and by a vote of two-thirds (2/3) majority of the Members voting, may appoint Honorary Officers to serve the Organization from time to time.
+The Board, at its discretion and by a vote of two-thirds (2/3) majority of the Board Members voting, may appoint Honorary Officers to serve the Organization from time to time.
 The position of Treasurer may be filled by either an elected Board member, or by the appointment of a general NAPgA member.
-If the Board chooses to appoint a Treasurer, the appointment must be approved by a 2/3 majority of the Board and renewed annually.
+If the Board chooses to appoint a Treasurer, the appointment must be approved by a 2/3 majority of the Board and renewed annually at the first meeting of each calendar year.
 An appointed Treasurer shall serve at the pleasure of the Board and the appointment may be terminated at any time by a 2/3 vote of the Board.

 - PRESIDENT: The President shall be chief executive officer of the Association and shall, subject to the control of the Board of Directors, have general supervision, direction and control of the business and officers of the Association.
 He/She shall preside at all meetings of the members and of the Board of Directors.
 He/She shall be an ex-officio member of all standing committees and shall have the general powers and duties of management usually vested in the office of President of a corporation and shall have such other powers as may be prescribed by the Board of Directors or by the By-Laws.